FeltGIS/feltgis.github.io/_posts/2020-12-30-hybrid-mobile-development-using-go.md

 title: Hybrid mobile development using Go/GoLang
 subtitle:
 cover-img: /assets/img/forest-07.jpg
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/2go.png
-share-img: /assets/img/path.jpg
+share-img: /assets/img/2go.png
 tags: [go, golang, mobile]
 ---

-This is a story about a small tech startup using GoLang for their cross platform (mobile) development.
+This is a story about a small tech startup using Go for their cross platform (mobile) development.

 # Backdrop